eclipse-che/che-docs/src/main/pages/user-management/authentication.md

 ### OpenId

-   OpenId authentication on Che master, implies presence of an external OpenId provider and has a 2 main goals:
+   OpenId authentication on Che master, implies presence of an external OpenId provider and has 2 main goals:
    - Authenticate the user through the JWT token he brought or redirect him to login;

   (Authentication tokens should be send in a `Authorization` header.
 Also, in limited cases when it's not possible to use `Authorization` header, token can be send in `token` query parameter.